Deploying Grafana to Kubernetes

 Conclusion

-In addition to Kubernetes, Grafana offers Cloud and Prometheus monitoring, all available to you in a modern platform that is both affordable and easy to use.
+In addition to Kubernetes, Grafana offers Cloud and Prometheus monitoring, all available in a modern platform that is affordable and easy to use.
 Data is only as valuable as the tools you use to interpret it.
 We recommend our Hosted Graphite offering to get the most out of your metrics.
-If you're not ready for any big changes, though, we'll still make it easy for you to get started.
+If you're not ready for any big changes, we'll still make it easy for you to get started.

 Try out our free trial and start making dashboards right away.
 Also, feel free to book a demo if you have questions about what our service can do for you.